Skip to main content

 COMS:NET:GATEWAY<CR><LF>

-// Query DHCP state
+// Query DHCP state and find that it's enabled

-// DHCP is on
+// Turn DHCP off

-// Set the gateway
+// Query gateway again

 COMS:NET:IP – IP Address